Tag: nicotine dosage

 Questionnaire : how much nicotine do you need?

-Answer these 5 questions to assess your nicotine consumption as a smoker (or your consumption when you smoked).
+Answer 5 questions to assess your nicotine consumption as a smoker (or your consumption when you smoked).
 We will then use this information to calculate the optimal nicotine concentration in your e-liquids, nicotine-based medications (patches, gum, tablets, inhalers), or nicotine pouches.
 Our statistics show that these 5 questions allow us to estimate your nicotine needs with twice the accuracy of using only the number of cigarettes smoked per day.

 1- How many cigarettes do (did) you usually smoke per day?